Speaking at BeOnline

 On the day

-BeOnline 2022 is a one-day conference made up of approximately 1 hour sessions.
-Each session will include 3 speakers — the other speakers in your session are likely to be other researchers who work in a similar field to you.
+BeOnline 2023 is a one-day conference made up of approximately 1 hour sessions.
+Each session will include 3–5 speakers.
+Unless you’re in a Buffet of Research session, the other speakers in your session are likely to be other researchers who work in a similar field to you.

 Each presentation will be 15 minutes, followed by 5 minutes of audience questions.